sotaieb/sotaieb.github.io/_posts/2021-10-02-aspnetcore-security-with-identityserver.md

 ---
-title: "Security-Identity with .Net5 and IdentityServer"
+title: "Aspnet Core security with IdentityServer"
 categories:
   - security
 tags:
   - dotnet
   - oauth
   - jwt
-  -identityserver
+  - identityserver
 ---

+The goal is to create an Aspnet core application with a security layer using IdentityServer, an OpenID Connect and OAuth 2.0 framework.

 ## Identity and Access Control